democratech/LaPrimaire/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+For development purposes, don't forget to set ```debug: true``` in the nanoc.yaml file otherwise all JS and CSS assets are concatenated and minified.

 ## Authors

 So far, democratech's website is being developed and maintained by